Ala Wai Canal

 The Ala Wai Canal is an artificial waterway in Honolulu, Hawaii which serves as the northern boundary of the tourist district of Waikiki.
 It was created in 1928 to drain the rice paddies and swamps which would eventually become Waikiki.
 It also serves as a primary drainage corridor for the rivers and streams that run through central and east Honolulu.

 The canal runs from just northwest of Kapahulu Avenue along the length of Waikiki, then turns southwest to empty into the Pacific Ocean.
 Bridges cross the canal at McCully Street, Kalākaua Avenue, and Ala Moana Boulevard.
 Ala Wai Boulevard runs parallel to the west side of the canal in Waikiki.
+The Canal is bordered on the north-west by the Ala Wai Promenade.

 History

 Before the canal existed, Waikiki consisted of wetlands which were fed by streams running from the Makiki, Palolo, and Manoa valleys to the sea.
 In the early 1900s, Lucius Pinkham, then President of the Territorial Board of Health, proposed to construct a drainage canal to drain the wetlands, which he considered "unsanitary."
 Although the canal proposal was approved by the Board of Health, final approval did not occur until Pinkham became Governor of Hawaii.

 Construction of the canal by Walter F. Dillingham's Hawaiian Dredging Construction Company, began in 1921 and was completed in 1928.
 When the city was issuing permits for new buildings in Waikiki they required builders to build above sea level.
-Dillingham sold the spoil he had dredged in creating the canal so builders could increase the elevation of the newly-created land.
+Dillingham sold the spoil he had dredged in creating the canal so builders could increase the elevation of the newly created land.
 The canal is routinely dredged to this day.

 The creation of the canal shunted the flow of the streams directly into the ocean, which resulted in the creation of several square miles of new real estate.
 Among those who benefited from the development were people who, though of modest means, had obtained and maintained small rice and bean farms.
 The reclamation of these lands were considered pivotal in the eventual development of Waikiki as a tourist center.
+The linear park along the canal, Ala Wai Promenade, was also built.

 As originally designed, the canal's two-mile long waterway had two outlets, one on either end, which allowed sediment to be flushed into the ocean.
 Engineers decided not to build the eastern outlet, near Kapiolani Park and the Waikiki Natatorium when they determined that contamination from that end would be deposited on the beach at Waikiki.